Recognition as a Certified Student Club

 Provides an opportunity for students to become better acquainted with their roles

-Also enhances academic interest in the health field by providing guest speakers, public
+while also enhancing academic interest in the health field by providing guest speakers,

 Wenatchee Campus Clubs